 In Chapter 1 you saw that Rate of inflation is defined as a normal distribution with a mean of 3.5 and a standard deviation of 1.3.
-These are the input parameters to the normal distribution, and they display to the right of the Normal button.

 Opening modules

 Analytica models generally contain modules.
 Each module contains the details of a part of the model, also represented as an influence diagram.
 In the Rent vs. Buy model, Cost to Buy and Cost to Rent are both modules.